RahulRJB/Obsidian-RJB/My Vault/Notes/Knowledge Distillation.md

 The Student model is trained using a composite loss function:

 - **Distillation Loss:** The difference between the Student’s soft predictions and the Teacher’s soft predictions.
 - **Student Loss:** The standard difference between the Student’s prediction and the actual correct label (ground truth).

+NOTE: If working with **LLMs** (like distilling a Llama-3 70B into an 8B), you often skip the ground truth labels entirely and use **Sequence-Level Knowledge Distillation**.
+In that case, the student simply tries to match the teacher's probability distribution for the next token across the entire vocabulary.